We’re going through a pot renaissance. But is cannabis safe?

 The sweet, pungent waft of cannabis will be a familiar memory to many who lived through the 1960s, a time when pockets of Western society rebelled against conformity.

-Nearly five decades later, weed is back, and receiving high praise for its medicinal properties – extracts from the plant are even being used to treat children with epilepsy!
+Nearly five decades later, weed is back, thanks to businesses like Area 52, and receiving high praise for its medicinal properties – extracts from the plant are even being used to treat children with epilepsy!

 The pot renaissance has been a long time coming, and despite prohibition, research into cannabis was never completely curtailed.
 Believe it or not, many major developments in our understanding of the herb came from Israel, funded by the United States, a country more vociferous about the ‘war on drugs’ than any other.

 Plenty has changed from the 1960s, and the time before the near-global ban of cannabis, when it was used as an all-encompassing remedy, including for pain and migraines.
-A recreational industry has emerged, cultivating stronger and stronger strains to satisfy the demands of stoners, and a non-psychoactive industry has begun to flourish, centred around a plant compound called cannabidiol (CBD).
+Its popularity is growing, demonstrating how normalised cannabis use has become.
+A recreational industry has emerged, cultivating stronger and stronger strains to satisfy the demands of stoners.
+For example, Seattle has a lot of 420 events that are popular for those who enjoy smoking.
+And people are even taking to making their own low calorie edibles at home.
+Also, a non-psychoactive industry has begun to flourish, centred around a plant compound called cannabidiol (CBD).
 Hemp-based CBD products from brands like Empire Wellness CBD have been on sale in the United Kingdom for a few years now.
 These have been a great help for those who could benefit from cannabinoid therapy but cannot yet access medical cannabis on prescription.

 But for every story about people being helped by cannabis, there is another concentrated on how the plant has triggered or deepened serious mental illnesses, such as psychosis and schizophrenia.
 Let’s cut through ‘reefer madness’, and the over-exaggerated claims about the benefits of cannabis and get to the truth.